 We had our first of our special Physical Activity Breaks weeks from 19th – 23rd November.
 The whole school was a buzz of physical activity for the week as teachers and children took some extra active breaks both in the classroom and in the yard.
 The activities ranged from 10@10 to The Daily Mile and everything in between!
 Take a look at some of the action shots below!

 On 21st December we held a massive whole school dancing disco in the hall!
 The children really enjoyed moving and dancing to their favourite tunes!
 We also encouraged them to show off some of the dance routines that they had learned for their winter assembly performances.
-This led to some cool dance offs on the stage area!
-See if you can spot some of our dazzling dancers below!
+This led to some cool dance-offs on the stage area!
+See if you can spot some of our dazzling dancers beside!

 Fresh Air Friday